lijunxian111/UIGNN/README.md

 ## Dataset
-Please send an email to ljx201806@stu.xjtu.edu.cn for datasets we use.
+This repository shows a sample dataset: SeData.
+To use it, unfold the 'mat.zip' and put it under UIGNN/data/sedata.
+For more datasets we use, please send an email to ljx201806@stu.xjtu.edu.cn.

 ## Citation
 If you find our model useful, please cite our paper: